TT359: Tomb

 The outer chamber of the tomb contains offering scenes with Inherkau, his wife and their son Kenna.
 Scenes include depictions of the Book of Gates, the Book of the Dead, and two rows of Kings, Queens and Princes.

 In the inner chamber scenes including Inherkau and his son Harmin are included.
 The chamber also contains a scene at a doorway depicting Ahmose-Nefertari and Amenhotep I (Berlin Museum 2060-1).
 Other items from the tomb include a lucarne-stela now in the Oriental Institute in Chicago (no. 403) and a coffin likely belonging to Inherkau's wife.

 King list

-Inherkau and his wife before the Lords of the West, Lepsius Denkmahler.
+Inherkau and his wife before the Lords of the West, Denkmäler.
 Top row, right to left: Amenhotep I, Ahmose I, Ahhotep I, Ahmose-Meritamun, Sitamun, Siamun, ?, Ahmose-Henuttamehu, Ahmose-Tumerisy, Ahmose-Nebetta, Ahmose Sapair; Bottom row, right to left: Ahmose-Nefertari, Ramesses I, Mentuhotep II, Amenhotep II, Seqenenre Tao, Ramose?, Ramesses IV, ?, Thutmose I.